vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

         * Store `nothing` as the time the LP began meeting their commitment, to signify the LP not meeting their commitment.

 * At the end of the epoch, calculate the actual observed epoch length `observed_epoch_length` = the difference in nanoseconds between the Vega time at the start of the epoch and the Vega time at the end of the epoch.

-Note that we only need to evaluate each LP's status at the end of each block, as no _Vega time_ passes between transactions in a block.

 #### Calculating the SLA performance penalty for a single epoch